 RAM 2500 safety issues

 The owners of the Ram recall should be also aware of two previous Ram recalls.
-In March 2020, Chrysler recalled over 87,000 trucks because of a potential fire hazard caused by leaking transmission fluid.
+In March 2020, Chrysler recalled over 87,000 trucks because of a potential fire hazard caused by leaking transmission fluid on these RAM pickups.

 The same trucks are also among 318,537 recalled vehicles because of a rear-view camera display image that remains on longer than ten seconds.
-The lingering display image could distract the driver and possibly contribute to a vehicular accident.
+The lingering display image in several models of Jeep SUVs could distract the driver and possibly contribute to a vehicular accident.

 Scheduling a Repair